ConsciousGroupMind/SKYNET-800---Collective-Intelligence-Forecasting-System/README.md

 ### Supply chain trees
 ![Supply chain trees](images/Screenshot%202026-08-31%20155059.png)

 We see how the predicted events of time, with their price scales, flow into one another, forming endless tree branches that never cease.
+The trees indicate animal chains in the sequence of what follows what; we can see that there is an alternation.
+Also, if the signal is pinged at least once on such an alternation, then the following edges will also, for example, be dogs after general averages, or manuls after a cat — which allows the signal to be selected by animal type automatically and has been verified.

 ### Foucault's pendulum
 <video src="https://github.com/user-attachments/assets/b3f59f6c-2f9c-45a4-8e18-0a1c666d7c9b" controls width="100%"></video>